 Customers seeking to modernise existing applications to cloud-native architectures or migrate their applications across infrastructure platforms or between cloud providers can use Red Hat Service Interconnect as part of their hybrid and multi-cloud strategies.
 Red Hat Service Interconnect reduces application downtime by allowing application connections to be migrated transparently between source and destination platforms.
 This enables centralised compliance and risk management while creating operational efficiencies for application and network teams.

-Customers, including Australia and New Zealand Banking Group (ANZ Bank), are already taking advantage of Red Hat Service Interconnect to accelerate the modernisation of existing applications to cloud-native architectures.
+Customers are already taking advantage of Red Hat Service Interconnect to accelerate the modernisation of existing applications to cloud-native architectures.

-ANZ Bank used Red Hat Service Interconnect to connect applications more securely across environments, enabling developer teams to move them as they were ready without needing elevated privileges or dependencies on network operations.
+They use Red Hat Service Interconnect to connect applications more securely across environments, enabling developer teams to move them as they were ready without needing elevated privileges or dependencies on network operations.
 This resulted in a streamlined migration to the latest version of OpenShift and improved developer experience with minimal customer disruption.

 “As customers expand their investments across the hybrid cloud, they need solutions that are simple to use, accelerate developer satisfaction and velocity and reduce customer and operational disruption.
 Red Hat Service Interconnect simplifies application connectivity across any infrastructure and application environment, empowering developers to focus on innovation that matters to their business.
 Red Hat Service Interconnect is generally available now,” says Sarwar Raza, vice president and general manager of cloud services at Red Hat.